NATIONALLY RANKED ROSEN LAW FI - GuruFocus.com

 PR Newswire

-WHY: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of Bird Global, Inc. (NYSE: BRDS) resulting from allegations that Bird may have issued materially misleading business information to the investing public.
+WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the securities of Core Scientific, Inc. (NASDAQ: CORZ) between January 3, 2022 and October 26, 2022, both dates inclusive (the "Class Period").
+A class action lawsuit has already been filed.
+If you wish to serve as lead plaintiff, you must move the Court no later than January 13, 2023.

-SO WHAT: If you purchased Bird securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
-The Rosen Law Firm is preparing a class action seeking recovery of investor losses.
+SO WHAT: If you purchased Core Scientific securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.

-WHAT TO DO NEXT: To join the prospective class action, go to https://rosenlegal.com/submit-form/?case_id=9805 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] or [email protected] for information on the class action.
+WHAT TO DO NEXT: To join the Core Scientific class action, go to https://rosenlegal.com/submit-form/?case_id=3932 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] or [email protected] for information on the class action.
+A class action lawsuit has already been filed.
+If you wish to serve as lead plaintiff, you must move the Court no later than January 13, 2023.
+A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.

-WHAT IS THIS ABOUT: On November 14, 2022, Bird announced a restatement of its financial statements for certain periods in 2020, 2021, and 2022.
-The restatements seek to correct an error regarding "recognition of revenue on certain trips completed by customers of its Sharing business [] for which collectability was not probable."

 WHY ROSEN LAW: We encourage investors to select qualified counsel with a track record of success in leadership roles.
 Often, firms issuing notices do not have comparable experience, resources or any meaningful peer recognition.
 Be wise in selecting counsel.
 The Rosen Law Firm represents investors throughout the globe, concentrating its practice in securities class actions and shareholder derivative litigation.
 Rosen Law Firm has achieved the largest ever securities class action settlement against a Chinese Company.
 Rosen Law Firm was Ranked No. 1 by ISS Securities Class Action Services for number of securities class action settlements in 2017.
 The firm has been ranked in the top 4 each year since 2013 and has recovered hundreds of millions of dollars for investors.
 In 2019 alone the firm secured over $438 million for investors.
 In 2020, founding partner Laurence Rosen was named by law360 as a Titan of Plaintiffs' Bar.
 Many of the firm's attorneys have been recognized by Lawdragon and Super Lawyers.